A page for ‘how stuff works’. Feel free to use (being credited would be nice… will be adding content over time).

 J-type relay valves

 The J-type brake cylinder Relay Valve is a device that receives large volumes of air from the Main Reservoir (MR) and delivers and maintains output pressures (which are proportional to the control pressure previously mentioned) to the locomotive brake cylinders.
 The output pressures may be equal to, less than, or greater than the control pressure.
-In electrical terms, it is the same principle as using a low-voltage relay to control a high voltage/high amperage contactor.
+In electrical terms, it is analogous to using a low-voltage relay to control a high voltage/high amperage contactor.

 The output pressure from the J-type Relay Valve is supplied directly to the brake cylinder.
 The control pressure that activates the Relay Valve originates at the Independent Brake Valve (IBV) and is proportional to the position of the handle – typically varying between zero and 310 kPa, although some railroads may differ slightly.
 The control pressure can also originate from the 26-F Control Valve, with output being proportional to the brake pipe (BP) reduction.
 In simple diagrammatic terms, the J-type Relay Valve performs as shown in Fig 12.

 The most basic J-type—the J.1—provides an output volume of air that is directly proportional to the control pressure.
 For instance, a Full Application control pressure (low-volume, 310 kPa/45 psi) will result in 310 kPa at a high-volume into the brake cylinders.
 This is called a 100% ratio of input-to-output.

 As mentioned earlier, it is desirable to obtain different brake ratios for Automatic and Independent braking.
 By adding an extra diaphragm to the J-type Relay Valve, additional step-up or step-down pressures can be obtained.
 Most typically, pressure is stepped up or down by 40% or 60%.
 Some common J-type Relay Valves are listed in Fig. 13.

 How the J.1.
 Relay Valve functions